leoy20090221/tools/README.md

 - int minimize(int num) minimizing a num.
 - int maximize(int num) maximizing a num.
 - int *closeimize(int *array, int len) make an array close together, returns it(not use temprate!).
+- int array_temp_left(int *array, int len) temprating an array and find the index in left.
+- int array_temp_right(int *array, int len) temprating an array and find the index in right.
+- int array_temp_middle(int *array, int len) temprating an array and find the index.
 ## Update logs
 ### 1.0.0.0
 + the first version